General Education 5 information coming soon

-Your General Education program is organized around three basic areas:
+Your General Education Program is organized around three categories:

 - skills in basic communication, mathematics, and foreign language.